Hajabenia/AsciiParser/README.md

 # AsciiParser
-This tool is convert hex, octal and ascii to plain text
+This tool is to convert hex, octal and ascii to plain text